 - Before serving, drizzle the Dulce de Leche glaze all over the top.

 To turn these into pumpkin muffins, you'll want to line a muffin pan with 11 paper liners.
-Fill the batter to the top of the liners then bake at 425°F for 5 minutes, then another 18 to 20 minutes at 375°F.
+Fill the batter to the top of the liners then bake at 425°F for 5 minutes, then another 18 to 20 minutes at 375°F. You can also add in 1/2 tsp baking powder with the baking soda for extra lift.

 You can stir in semisweet chocolate chips into the batter for a chocolate chip pumpkin bread/muffins.